-Our research question can be further decomposed into more specific unresolved FTS issues, which we begin to address in this paper: (1) FTS definition-the term is used inconsistently; in order to make progress in this research area, it is important to adopt and employ a consistent definition so that we can adequately compare and contrast findings; (2) development speed-we dissect its theoretical basis and introduce a related concept of calendar efficiency; (3) development method-the particular development method employed is likely to drive FTS success; (4) product architecture-the architecture chosen will likely drive FTS success (software products can be partitioned into subsystems, modules, features, etc.); and (5) coordination costs-the highly interdependent work that FTS imposes has different coordination costs relative to both collocated and conventional global work configurations.
-Our goal in this paper is to begin to address these issues and provide a conceptual framework to guide further studies of FTS.
+Our research question can be further decomposed into more specific unresolved FTS issues, which we begin to address in this article: (1) FTS definition - the term is used inconsistently.
+In order to make progress in this research area it is important to adopt and employ a consistent definition so that we can adequately compare and contrast findings; (2) Development speed - we dissect its theoretical basis and introduce a related concept of calendar efficiency; (3) Development method - the particular development method employed is likely to drive FTS success; (4) Product architecture - the architecture chosen will likely drive FTS success (software products can be partitioned into subsystems, modules, features, etc.); and (5) Coordination costs - the highly-interdependent work that FTS imposes has different coordination costs relative to both co-located and conventional global work configurations.